 (This may also be good for Consignment shops or at least those just starting out.)"

-Sort out jobs for each of yourselves
+Sort out Jobs for yourselves.

 - I suggest assigning one person (if there are more than one) to be the 'cashier'.
 (Not only did my sale have a few people say they paid someone else, but the person in the video below had the same problem.